 Today, what happens?

-What do I do?
+What does Harv do?

 So what’s the ANSWER?

-Number one… I can stop golfing.
+Number one… He can stop golfing.

-Number two… I can stop making commitments.
+Number two… He can stop making commitments.

-OR I can say…
+OR he can say…

 “You know what, I’m not going to play the game anymore, of ‘good’ and ‘bad’.